Rhytidectomy - The Facelift

 The typical facelift patient is a male or a female in their early 50’s and older who is concerned about an aged appearance- sagging, loose skin, jowling, and a face that is becoming more square looking rather than the youthful oval or heart shape, with loose skin underneath the chin and in the neck.
 The ideal candidate does not have excessive sun damage to their skin, or has an active protocol to correct sun damaged skin.

 Not everyone is a good candidate for facelift surgery however.
-Those with serious medical problems are usually excluded, and patients currently smoking cigarettes and cannot stop for a specific time period are not be good candidates.
+Those with serious medical problems are usually excluded, and patients currently smoking cigarettes and cannot stop for a specific time period are not good candidates.
 It is also important to have realistic expectations.

 What should I expect during my facelift?